Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

-Notice that the decay constants of both ALPs here are smaller than those of the QCD axion.
+Notice that the decay constants of both ALPs here are smaller than that of the QCD axion.
 The low-energy effective Lagrangian that describes this $1+2$ mixing scenario can be formulated as follows

 where $\Theta_1=\varphi_1/f_{A_1}$ and $\Theta_2=\varphi_2/f_{A_2}$ represent the ALP angles.
 Given that our focus is on the most straightforward scenario of the single-field ALP characterized by a constant mass, we find that, in circumstances involving axion mass mixing, the mixing process is confined to at most a single instance.
-Specifically, the QCD axion will mix with each individual ALP no more than once, and importantly, no mixing will take place among the ALPs themselves.
+Specifically, the QCD axion will mix with each individual ALP no more than once.
 This understanding is based on the assumption that we are dealing with the simplest form of ALP fields.

 For our purpose, here the matrix of domain wall numbers should be taken as